lmelikishvili/Homework20/README.md

 - kapt
 - ksp
  # Descrition
- This feature is useful for people who lovesnature and fishing
+ This application is useful for people who loves nature and fishing